negahama/NegahamaOrg.CodePrism/README.md

 bug fix

 - fixed the bug that don't delete comments when the prism file is deleted
+- fixed the bug that don't append new issue when prism tree view is list mode
 - fixed the bug that don't change the category when prism tree view is list mode

 ### 1.3.1 - November 6, 2024